 - Stroke, Transient Ischemic Attack (TIA)

-Evidence is now showing the result of areas of low lithium in the environment has dramatic affects on the population.
+Evidence is now showing that areas of low lithium content in the environment has dramatic effects on the population.

-Tracing the amounts of minerals, toxins and chemicals are relatively simple by measuring the contact from hair, blood or urine.
+Tracking the amounts of minerals, toxins and chemicals in an environment can be simply done by measuring the content found in hair, blood or urine.
 By studying the amount of lithium in the systems of people in different populations, a graph of behavior can be measured.

-The research has shown that those in areas of low lithium, greater rates of, “neurosis, schizophrenia, psychosis, psychiatric ward admissions, homicide, suicide, burglary, and runaways” have been noted.
+Research has shown that areas containing low amounts of lithium experience more cases of “neurosis, schizophrenia, psychosis, psychiatric ward admissions, homicide, suicide, burglary, and runaways.”

-These kinds of treads have been also noted regarding other trace minerals found in the environment and the increase of arthritis and osteoporosis such as with the trace mineral boron.
+These kinds of trends have also been noted for other trace minerals lacking in the environment.
+For example, an increase in the incidence of arthritis and osteoporosis in areas lacking in the trace mineral boron.

 Typical dosages of lithium orotate range from 30 mg – 800 mg per day.
-The higher dosages are usually broken up into 3 dosages per day and are most often for those with bi-polar or manic disorders, those recovering from alcoholism, as well as other disorders listed in ‘Conditions that Lithium May Help’.
+The higher dosages are usually broken up into 3 dosages per day and are most often for those with bi-polar or manic disorders, those recovering from alcoholism, or some of the other disorders listed in ‘Conditions that Lithium May Help’.

 It is best to start with 1 tablet of 120 mg (~5 mg of elemental) 1 – 3 times per day.
 This is most often sufficient.

-However, especially in some bi-polar or manic disorders, an increase to 2 tablets 3 times a day proves more effective.
-In rare cases, up to a total of 8 tablets broken into 3 times per day is used until stabile.
-Then a ower dose can be used.
+However, especially in some bi-polar or manic disorders, an increase to 2 tablets 3 times a day may prove to be more effective.
+In rare cases, up to a total of 8 tablets broken into 3 doses per day may be used until stabile.
+After that a lower dose can be used.